-), Evaluating
+$) \ , Evaluating \\$

-4. Students will cultivate the ability to critically evaluate existing literature, identify gaps research, including integrity, transparency, and respect for intellectual property rights, while adhering to relevant professional codes of practice and regulatory requirements.(CO5), Applying
+- 4. Students will cultivate the ability to critically evaluate existing literature, identify gaps in current knowledge, formulate research questions, and propose innovative solutions or avenues for further investigation within the realm of physics.(CO4), Applying - 5.
+Students will demonstrate a commitment to the highest standards of ethical conduct in research, including integrity, transparency, and respect for intellectual property rights, while adhering to relevant professional codes of practice and regulatory requirements.(CO5), Applying